Circiter/ocr-in-sed/README.md

 Try other `examples/*.txt` files or "draw" your own (simple "ascii-art" matrices of x'es and whitespaces).

-The algorithms finds a topological invariant known as the Euler number and uses it to tell the numbers apart.
+The algorithm finds a topological invariant known as the Euler number and uses it to tell the numbers apart.
 Currently, it is able to recognize 8, 9, 10, and 11.
 So many numbers...

 See references below and the source code (`ocr.sed`) for implementation details